Insights from Arina Caraus, graduate of the 2022 edition

-Arina Caraus is a 2nd year student at the Technical University of Moldova, the Faculty of Computers, Informatics and Microelectronics.
+Arina is a 2nd year student at the Technical University of Moldova, the Faculty of Computers, Informatics and Microelectronics.
 She found out about the internship program while scrolling on Facebook.
 PLC got her curious and she decided to give it a try.

 What motivated you to apply to this program?